-These are essential traits for the course.
+These are the essential traits for the course:

-Curiosity: problem solving
+- Curiosity: problem solving

-• Take risks: be brave
+- Risk taking: be brave

-Celebrate failure: non-precious attitude
+- Celebrating failure: non-precious attitude

-Self-motivation: responsibility
+- Self-motivation: responsibility

-Individuality: no robots
+- Individuality: no robots

 This is a broad course of study which combines and explores a range of Fine Art creative skills.
 You will use a variety of materials and processes to develop a personal response and individual outcomes.
 These will include drawing, painting, printmaking in 2D and surface manipulation, textiles, and material process in 3D.